 Whoahhhhh!
 That was awesome!

-I ran a genre workshop on Saturday and it produced some of the funniest, most compelling, exciting improvisation I’ve seen in ages.
+I ran a genre improv class on Saturday and it produced some of the funniest, most compelling, exciting improvisation I’ve seen in ages.
 Yet again (like accents workshop) it started off as a skill I thought would be ‘tip of the iceberg’ but actually produced some incredibly cool stuff and seemed to really helpful.

 Also, like status, genre seemed to be one of those things that when actors concentrate on fully everything else is taken off.
 This is probably because playing a genre has corresponding characters and locations that when the actor sticks to and concentrates on it can become more real.